GriffithUniLibrary/advanced-data-wrangle-2/content/5-lesson.md

 {% capture text %}
 - Go to `QldShark_2017_Clean_v2`
 - Select column  `Distribution > Facet > Text Facet`
 - There are 7 choices.
-Two of the choice show two values within e.g. Australasia & Indonesia.
-The multiple do not contain a common separator, which will need fixing to be able to split on.
+Two of the choices contain two values within the cells e.g. Australasia & Indonesia.
+The multiple values do not contain a common separator.
+This will need fixing to be able to split on.

 Let's change the blank choice to "NULL" as these records do not have any data.
 - In `Distribution` Facet box hover over `(blank)`